 - Periodically remove and clean the water strainer located near the intake side of the fresh water pump.
 To clean the strainer, make sure the Fresh Water switch is off.
 Rotate the strainer bowl counterclockwise to release it.
 Remove and clean the screen with fresh water.
 Lubricate the O-ring lightly with Teflon or silicone grease and reinstall the strainer bowl. - Remove the filter screens from the faucet spouts and eliminate any accumulation of debris.
-A build up of debris can cause the pump to cycle excessively. - Periodically remove the lid on the cabin drain and shower sump and clean the water strainer for the sump pump and the sump. - Periodically spray the fresh water pump and metal components with a metal protectant. - The batteries must be properly maintained and charged.
+A build up of debris can cause the pump to cycle excessively. - Periodically clean the strainer for the sump pump and the sump. - Periodically spray the fresh water pump and metal components with a metal protectant. - The batteries must be properly maintained and charged.
 Operating the pressure pump from a battery with a low charge could lead to pump failure. - Add a commercially available potable water conditioner to the water tank to keep it fresh.